beyarkay/masters-thesis/src/03_lit_review.md

 TODO: Note that some sign languages require a temporal element but this is ignored by some papers.
-For example, the American Sign Language "j" and "z" require moving the pinky in a "j" or "z" shape respectively, but these are often ignored.
+For example, the American Sign Language "j" and "z" require moving a finger in a "j" or "z" shape respectively, but these are often ignored.

-#### Gesture Fidelity
+### Gesture Fidelity

+The granularity or level of detail of the gesture.
+The ability to recognise someone waving their arms in the air is very different from the ability to distinguish the dexterous movements required while typing.

-The fidelity or granularity of a gesture is not often reported, but has great impact on the difficulty of the problem being attempted.
+The fidelity of a gesture is not often reported, but has great impact on the difficulty of the problem being attempted.
 A high-fidelity gesture would be one which requires the precise control of the user's fingers or thumbs (such as tapping fingertips together), while a medium-fidelity gesture would require only the movement of the hand (such the "royal wave" which doesn't move the arm).
 A low-fidelity gesture would only require movement of the whole arm, such as a shaking-of-fists.
 Higher fidelity gestures are generally a lot trickier to measure accurately as there are greater degrees of freedom involved and the absolute amount of motion is less.
 For ease of comparison, this survey will discretise fidelity into three levels: finger-fidelity, hand-fidelity, and arm-fidelity.\footnote{TODO: do these need precise definitions?} Further clarification will be provided if these categories do not adequately classify a certain gesture.

-#### Explicit and implicit segmentation
+### Explicit and Implicit Segmentation

+Do all observations contain _some_ gesture, or does the classification system have to make that distinction?
+Explicit segmentation is where the observations have been segmented such that the start and end of each gesture is provided to the model, whereas implicit segmentation requires that the classifier first detect which observations have gestures and then recognise which gestures are in those observations.

 Gesture recognition and gesture detection are sometimes used interchangeably [@TODO] and sometimes distinguished.
 This review will define gesture detection